-Chinese jasmine plant features long, wiry vines that are densely covered with glossy, green leaves and fragrant star-shaped flowers.
+Chinese jasmine plant is surely among the most graceful of vining plants.
+Their long, wiry vines are densely covered with glossy, green leaves and fragrant star-shaped flowers.

 Cool autumn air and plenty of light will bring a profusion of blooms in winter.
 Because you're growing jasmine indoors, this beautiful evergreen needs some help from you.

 Give it plenty of sunshine and warmth in the summer months to help it grow.
 Then provide 6 weeks of cool temperatures in fall to set buds.
 Move your jasmine plant outdoors in the fall when the weather is cool, keeping it in partial shade.
 If you can't put it outdoors, keep it in a cool sunroom, brightly lit porch, or other cool room for this cool treatment.

 Clusters of dark-pink, tubular flower buds arise from the leaf axils in late fall to early winter.
 The buds stay small until around February, when they will open into 5-petaled, white star-like flowers that are strongly scented, especially at night.

 Pinch and Prune.
 Pinch stem tips during the growing season to encourage branching.
 After the flowers fade, prune it back harshly.
 Plants that aren't pruned back will eventually have bare lower stems as they shed old leaves.

 Pruning tip: Prune back hard in spring or early summer to control its growth and to prevent it from becoming leggy.
 Take care to only remove the stems that have already flowered.
 Propagate stem tip cuttings, if you want, for more plants.